 with the country legend on her TV special Smoky Mountains Rise.

-Nan and her husband Charlie, a Grammy-nominated producer/musician, produced the GAC specials From the Deck and Hit Exchange, as well as Authentic America for the Circle network.
+Nan and her husband Charlie, a Grammy-nominated producer/musician, produced the GAC specials From the Deck and Hit Exchange, as well as the motorcyle travel series Authentic America for Circle network.
 Pulling from her southern roots and its rich tradition of story telling, Thomas Nelson and Harper Collins publishing companies chose Nan to voice multiple audiobooks and her voice can also be heard on hundreds of television spots for Olay, Walmart, Chevrolet, Quaker State,The Home Depot, Bass Pro Shops, etc.

 When Nan is not behind a mic or in front of a camera telling stories, she's in the kitchen working on her other favorite southern tradition-cooking and eating.
 Encouraged by Charlie, Nan gathered time-tested recipes from family and friends and put them all together in her first book, One Pan Nan: One Pan Cooking for One Pan Cleanup.
 The book also includes personal stories and family memories of growing up in Hattiesburg, her time as Miss Mississippi, and into married life.

 Whether she's in the kitchen, on the stage, or in the studio, Nan always tries to make authentic connections through food, stories, and the human experience.